syncfusion-content/extension-docs/Extension/NETMAUI-Extension/JetBrains/download-and-installation.md

 ---
 layout: post
-title: Download and Installation | Essential® UI Kit for .NET MAUI | Syncfusion
+title: Download and Installation | Essential® UI Kit | Syncfusion
 description: How to download the Essential® UI Kit for .NET MAUI Plugin from the JetBrains marketplace site and from the plugins View tab.
 platform: extension
 control: Syncfusion Extensions